master-tim/gatsby_bootcamp/README.md

 ## 📧 Contact

-If you have any questions or comments about this website, please feel free to contact me at [insert email address here].
+If you have any questions or comments about this website, please feel free to contact me.